aimclub/FEDOT/docs/source/basics/ts_forecasting.rst

 Let's consider meaning of these parameters.

 There are to approaches to time-series forecasting: in-sample and out-of-sample.
+For example, our trained model forecasts 10 values ahead and our training sample length is 100.
+With in-sample forecast we will predict 10 last values of our training sample using 90 first values as prehistory.
+With out-of-sample we will predict 10 future values of the training sample using the whole sample of 100 values as prehistory.

+To obtain forecast with length exceeding the forecast length (depth) model was trained for, we use iterative prediction.
 For example, our trained model forecasts 10 values ahead, but we want to forecast 20 values.
 With out-of-sample approach we would predict 10 values and then use those values to forecast another 10 values.
 But with in-sample approach we forecast already known parts of